mortendahl/rust-paillier/README.md

 system. `nim-bigint` is pure Rust implementation of big integer and doesn't require any external dependencies.

-Only performance is affected by choosing one of arithemtic implementation.
+Only performance is affected by choosing one of arithmetic implementation.
 All functionality remains the same.

 In order to build on `num-bigint` instead, put into Cargo.toml: